-An analysis of the 2011-2015 NSFG found that among youth age 15-19, 42% of females and 44% of males have had heterosexual vaginal intercourse .
-Most teens have sex the for the first time in the context of a romantic relationship, while 13% experience their first sex with friends and 2% with someone they just met .
-In 2017, 40% of high school students reported having had "sexual intercourse" at some point in their lives (31% in New York State), and 29% were currently sexually active (had sexual intercourse at least once in the three months before taking the survey.
+An analysis of the 2015-2017 NSFG found that among youth age 15-19, 42% of females and 38% of males have had heterosexual vaginal intercourse .
+Rates of vaginal intercourse have declined for both females and males since 1988, though since 2006 the rate of intercourse has declined for males and been more stable for females .
+In 2019, 38% of high school students reported having had "sexual intercourse" at some point in their lives (30% in New York State), and 27% were currently sexually active (had sexual intercourse at least once in the three months before taking the survey.
 Note that "sexual intercourse" is not defined in the survey.) .
-Higher percentages are seen among students who identify as gay or lesbian (48%) or bisexual (48%) .
-Asian students are less likely to have had intercourse (17%) or be currently sexually active (13%) .
+Higher percentages of lifetime sexual intercourse are seen among students who identify as bisexual (46%) .
+Asian high school students are less likely to have had intercourse (16%) or be currently sexually active (10%) than are students who are black, Latinx, multiple race, or white .
 In New York State, about one in five high school students (22%) were currently sexually active .
 Most people (55% females and 55% males) have had penile-vaginal intercourse by age 18 .
 Over 80% of adolescent women age 15-21 who report lesbian/bisexual identities or same-sex attractions report having had sex with men .

 Heterosexual Oral Sex

 - Among young people age 15-19, 45% have had oral sex with a different-sex partner .

 - Among teens age 14-17, nearly 5% of males and 5.5% of females have had anal sex .